Our Prioritization Process

 - We will also publish the list of priority topics when is it formulated.

-- We will continue to promote high priority reviews upon publication using approaches recommended by the Cochrane Knowledge Translation unit.
+- We will continue to promote high priority reviews upon publication using approaches recommended by the Cochrane Knowledge Translation department.

 - We will feed back the results of the priority setting process to our stakeholders.